grf-labs/policytree/paper/paper.md

 ```

 The core tree search functionality is built in C++ using the ``Rcpp`` interface [@eddelbuettel2011rcpp].
 This approach to tree search is discussed further by @zhou2018offline, who find it to scale better to large sample size problems than an alternative based on mixed-integer programming.
-We also note an existing ``R`` package, ``evtree`` by @JSSv061i01, which can be used to heuristically optimize over decision trees via evolutionary search.
+We also note the ``R`` package ``evtree`` by @JSSv061i01, which can be used to heuristically optimize over decision trees via evolutionary search, and ``tmle3mopttx`` by @tmle3, for estimating optimal individual treatments.

 # Appendix: